Are you looking for fun listening activities for children to do at home or in the classroom?

 This is a game of listening to everyday sounds and recognizing what they are.

 Blindfold a child or ask them to turn around.
 Walk around the room and make noises with various everyday items.
-Ask your children what they are.
+Ask your children to identify the sounds.

 This can be done in any room – a bathroom, kitchen, bedroom, living room or even outdoors.
 Make sounds such as: